dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 **Pros**

+* Ensures [data freshness](#input-data-freshness) by providing the latest attributes values from PIPs.
-* Enables handling of [high-cardinality](#input-data-cardinality) or [high-freshness](#input-data-freshness) data without preloading large datasets into the PDP, reducing memory or storage requirements.
+* Enables handling of [high-cardinality](#input-data-cardinality) data without preloading large datasets into the PDP.
-* Ensures data freshness, as the PEP provides the exact attributes needed for the specific request context.
-* Reduces load on the PDP by shifting data fetching and preparation to the PEP, allowing PDP instances to remain lightweight and focused on evaluation, which improves their scalability.
+* Reduces load on the PDP by shifting data synchronization to other system components (the PEP), allowing PDP instances to remain lightweight and focused on evaluation, which improves their scalability.
+* Since the PDP does not need to maintain a local copy of data, the memory or storage demand of the PDP is low.
+* Typically, the only option for ReBAC and NGAC systems to provide attributes which are not stored in their databases.

 **Cons**

 * Increases request size, as additional data is included in the decision request, potentially impacting network performance.
 * Places the burden on the PEP (e.g., microservice or edge component) to collect and validate data from PIPs, increasing complexity in the calling component.
 * Risks inconsistent data if the PEP fails to provide all required attributes or if data collection is misconfigured, potentially leading to incorrect decisions.
-* Limited applicability for ReBAC or NGAC PDPs, which require most authorization data to be pre-present in their databases, allowing only a small number of attributes to be provided by the PEP during the PDP call.
-* Can degrade system performance when attributes are accessed repeatedly.
+* Can degrade system performance when attributes are accessed repeatedly by the PEPs.
+* Introduces governance complexity, as PEP configuration becomes a concern — it determines which attributes are fetched and sent to the PDP, as changes directly impact authorization decisions.

 While caching (if supported by the PEP) can mitigate some of these cons, it introduces the risk of stale data, potentially leading to incorrect authorization decisions.

+#### Embedded Data

+Data is baked directly into the PDP’s configuration, rather than being pulled or pushed dynamically.

+**Pros**

+* Zero runtime dependencies on external PIPs — the PDP is fully self-contained, which simplifies deployments.
+* No synchronization concerns; the data is always available and consistent.

+**Cons**

+* Useful for static or rarely changing information only (e.g., "environment": "prod", "region": "EU"), and impractical for medium- or high-freshness data.
+* Introduces governance challenges similar to those described in [embedded policies](#embedded-policies), as the team deploying the PDP effectively decides which data get bundled and used, even if those data elements are owned by different teams or organizational units.

 ### Policy Output Data Handling Patterns